gradio-app/gradio/guides/05_custom-components/06_frequently-asked-questions.md

 ## What is the development server?
 When you run `gradio cc dev`, a development server will load and run a Gradio app of your choosing.
-This is like when you run `python <app-file>.py`, except that changes
+This is like when you run `python <app-file>.py`, however the `gradio` command will hot reload so you can instantly see your changes.

 ## The development server didn't work for me
 Make sure you have your package installed along with any dependencies you have added by running `gradio cc install`.
-Make sure there aren't any syntax or import errors in the python or javascript code.
+Make sure there aren't any syntax or import errors in the Python or JavaScript code.

 ## Do I need to host my custom component on HuggingFace Spaces?
 You can develop and build your custom component without hosting or connecting to HuggingFace.